bhush9/dummy/contributing.md

 starting point.
 Where else do you have the opportunity to shape a complete Mobile software environment?

+Current open tasks for Plasma Mobile are listed on [phabricator board](https://phabricator.kde.org/tag/plasma%3A_mobile/)

 I am a designer
 ===============